Artichoke Chipotle Hummus is as easy as any hummus but there's so much more to enjoy. Spicy with a flavor twist to keep everyone coming back for more.

 Ohhh, I figured out another hummus or to put it in plain English that translates better for my relatives - A dip for game day!
 I'm smiling because I love them so much.

 You'll be smiling too if you try out this recipe.
 It's hummus but it also has a tangy texture with a spicy kick.
 Spread it on little crostini toasts or dip veggies in it.
 It's all good.

 Nothing could be easier either because everything goes into a food processor and then you push a button.
 What!?!
 Yes, easy and Delicious with a capital D.

-So take a step forward and make this dip.
-You’ll really be glad you did.
+So take a step forward, get organized and make this dip with me.
+Use a food processor and you'll be enjoying this hummus in no time.
+You'll really be glad you did.
 I promise!

 Artichoke Chipotle Hummus

 - 15 ounce garbanzo beans, drained - one can

 - 1 chipotle peppers in adobo sauce - 1 pepper and some sauce

 - 8 ounces artichoke hearts in water

 - To a food processor add garbanzo beans, chipotle peppers, adobo sauce, lemon juice and olive oil.